ExpReS-VLA: Specializing Vision-Language-Action Models Through Experience Replay and Retrieval: Problem Statement

 \section{Problem Statement}

-Given a pre-trained VLA, and a robot in a specific deployment, the goal is to adapt the VLA to improve its task performance as measured by success rates.
-In this scenario, robots have limited computing resources and memory constraints (either on-board or cost-restricted cloud).
+Given a pre-trained VLA and a robot in a specific deployment, the goal is to adapt the VLA to improve task performance as measured by success rates.
+Robots have limited computing resources and memory constraints.
 Unlike traditional fine-tuning that assumes batch access to stationary data, our setting reflects real-world deployment where robots must adapt through sequential interactions while maintaining previously acquired capabilities.